 The summer I saw MonsterQuest I decided to cultivate this interest by reading and watching everything I could.
 I was fortunate—an age of reality television had produced a number of monster shows including Finding Bigfoot, an epic show in which a team of Bigfoot hunters explores an area in which Bigfoot are “known to live” and “have been recently spotted.”
 The team includes Matt Moneymaker, head of the Bigfoot Field Researchers Organization, Cliff Barackman, a true believer with an interest in real evidence, James “Bobo” Fay, a wild haired believer who has long searched for Sasquatch, and Ranae Holland, the team skeptic.

 Together they search out the monster, camping and calling out, hiking, using night vision goggles.
 They interview townspeople and Bobo plays the part of monster before cameras in an attempt to create an authentic recreation.
-They call people out.
+And hey call people out.
 They believe when they shouldn’t.

 In the eighteenth episode of the third season, called Bigfoot and the Redhead some teenagers riding go-karts claim to have filmed Bigfoot.
 The footage they present to the team so closely resembles the Patterson-Gimlin film that it appears immediately to be a kid in costume.
 It’s too correct, too perfect.
 There’s even a pole in their shots by which we’re asked to measure size.
 But the cast doesn’t assume that it is a hoax, questioning the kids and sending Bobo into the woods to do a reenactment.
 He’s bigger than what is clearly a teenager in a Halloween costume (like this one)—moving in a way consistent with reports of Sasquatch.